collocations.org

 the minister for foreign affairs

-business, financial, legal | commercial, consumer, cultural, economic, environmental, military, political, religious, social
+commercial, consumer, cultural, economic, environmental, military, political, religious, social

-VERB + AFFAIR
+VERB + AFFAIRS

 administer, arrange, attend to, conduct, manage, run

-I am trying to arrange my father''s financial affairs.
+I am trying to arrange my father's financial affairs.

 PHRASES